Ex-Hershey Students Unhappy

 The 1,163 students in grades K-12 who live at the school are provided free room, board and clothing; juniors and seniors are also given laptop computers.
 They all are still required to do chores, including helping prepare and clean up after meals.

-Yet changes _ among them a reduced emphasis on vocational programs, a huge campus construction project and the moving of children from charming old farm homes into new brick ranch houses clustered around a central campus _ have prompted questions.
+Yet changes _ among them a reduced emphasis on vocational programs, a huge campus construction project and the moving of children from charming old farm homes into new brick ranchers clustered around a central campus _ have prompted questions.

 School officials say the $230 million campus consolidation project is necessary because they intend to increase enrollment to 1,500 students by 2006.
 They also note that changes to the school's deed of trust are first approved by the county orphans' court.